What is ITRAC’s S&P 500 Index Forecaster?

 The free Forecast allows you to follow, in real time, the accuracy of the forecast at no charge.
 Over the long run, it has a 70% accuracy.
 (70% of the time when it says “long”, the index closes higher the next day).
 That is a very simple but limited performance metric.
 It says nothing about its ability to avoid drawdowns, volatility, etc. Those metrics are available on the forecast page itself.
 We encourage you to look at them.
 The free forecast can generate public interest by demonstrating, over time, the effectiveness of the software.
 We’d like to demonstrate that the old adage: “You can’t time the market, so don’t even try” is false and misleading.

 ITRAC supplies two S&P500 Index Forecast products.
 One is completely free, but has a shorter real-time track record.
 The subscription forecast has been proven and traded in real-time for years beyound the out-of-sample data testing, and is very reliable.
-The paid subscriber receives a curent forecast, made after the close of the market each day.
-It indicates the likelyhood (on a scale of 0 to 10) if the next (future) closing price being higher than today's closing price.
+The paid subscriber receives a curent forecast, made after the close of the market each traded day.
+It indicates the likelyhood (on a scale of 0 to 10) of the next (future) closing price being higher than today's closing price.
 It has been traded and proven in real-time for multiple years.

 How are the Forecasts made?